apple/swift-nio/README.md

 - `docker-compose up test`

-  Will create a base image with Swift 4.0 (if missing), compile SwiftNIO and run the tests
+  Will create a base image with Swift runtime and other build and test dependencies, compile SwiftNIO and run the unit and integration tests

 - `docker-compose up echo`